 “There’s more, let me finish.
 The day I got off the Greyhound in Little Rock, it was Saturday week before last, every thing was supposed to be ready.
 Billy met me at the bus station and we drove out to the motel in Searcy where he had set up our headquarters.

 The first thing we did was call our 900 number to make sure it worked.
-By then it was getting dark so we drove over to the local high school football field because we needed a lot of space!
-I hadn’t gotten the money to Billy ahead of time so he couldn’t get the banners done by a professional.
-We had to do them ourselves.
+By then it was getting dark so we drove over to the local high school football field because we needed a lot of space.
+I hadn’t gotten the money to Billy ahead of time so he couldn’t get the banners done by a professional … we had to do them ourselves.
 I wasn’t sure what we were going to put on the banners but I didn’t have to worry, Billy had hired a consultant on business start-ups back in Memphis.
-He met the guy in some bar and, best as I could tell, for just $250.00 we had both a banner design penciled out on a cocktail napkin and a detailed rollout plan to boot!
-Billy and I spent half the night, with only his car’s headlights, painting four 4’ by 40’ signs on some white plastic roofing under liner that he had gotten a good deal on.
-He had two 100’ rolls, so we had a bunch left over.
+He met the guy in some bar and, best as I could tell, for just $250.00 we had both a banner design penciled out on a cocktail napkin and a detailed rollout plan to boot.
+Billy and I spent half the night, with only his car’s headlights, painting four four foot by forty foot signs on some white plastic roofing under liner that he had gotten a good deal on.
+He had two hundred foot rolls, so we had a bunch left over.

 Once we had the banners painted, rolled up, and put back in Billy’s car we returned to the motel to go over our rollout plan and get a little sleep.”

 At this point I was looking around to see if I could locate the “Candid Camera.”